huaweicloud/terraform-provider-huaweicloud/website/docs/r/vpc_v1.html.markdown

 * `shared` - Specifies whether the cross-tenant sharing is supported.

+* `routes` - Specifies the route information.
+Structure is documented below.

 * `region` - See Argument Reference above.

 * `tags` - See Argument Reference above.

+The `routes` block contains:

+* `destination` - Specifies the destination network segment of a route.

+* `nexthop` - Specifies the next hop of a route.

 ## Import